dissolved nitric oxide measurements

 Nitric oxide plays an important role in many biological processes; however, natural concentrations are often in the nanomolar range.
 The Unisense NO microsensor is characterized by a very high sensitivity, which enables you to measure minute concentrations of NO. Combined with a fast response time the Unisense NO microsensor is an excellent research tool for a broad range of tasks.

 The sensor can be used equally well for measurements in tissue, air, or liquid, and is applied in a broad variety of research fields where non-destructive, fast and accurate measurements are required.
-The NO microsensor is designed for research applications within:

 - NO-10: 8-12 µm

 - NO-100: 90-110 µm